Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on unbounded domains: Small time asymptotics

 \section{Small time asymptotics}

-In this section, we discuss the small time asymptotics of the Ladyzhenskaya-Smagorinsky equations with damping by studying the effect of small, highly nonlinear, unbounded drifts (small time LDP).
-Let us recall some basics of LDP.
+In this section, we discuss the small time asymptotics of the Ladyzhenskaya-Smagorinsky equations with damping by studying the effect of small, highly nonlinear, unbounded drifts (small time large deviation principle (LDP)).
+We start this part with the basic definitions.